Franz and Rosalie Schneider: Early life

 Franz Schneider was born in 1857 in the small hamlet of Murstetten, in the Sankt Pölten-Land District.
 He had one brother, Heinrich.
 While little is known of his upbringing, Schneider attended school infrequently, was illiterate, and could hardly write his own name.
 Beginning at approximately age 14, he started committing various thefts and robberies for which he was repeatedly imprisoned.

-After his release from one of his prison stints, he moved to Vienna, where he met Rosalie Capellari, a divorced cook and maidservant from Villach who was six years his senior.
+After his release on April 28, 1891, from one of his prison stints, he moved to Vienna, where he met Rosalie Capellari, a divorced cook and maidservant from Villach who was six years his senior.
 The pair married soon after, but it is believed that the reason for this was because Schneider wanted to obtain 700 florins as dowry.
 When the dowry ran out, he started blackmailing Rosalie's ex-husband for money.
-Some time after this, the couple moved into an apartment in Rudolfsheim, where they would survive primarily via Franz's numerous fraudulent activities and thefts, with him occasionally taking up legitimate work as a butcher and servant.
+Sometime after this, the couple moved into an apartment in Rudolfsheim, where they would survive primarily via Franz's numerous fraudulent activities and thefts, with him occasionally taking up legitimate work as a butcher and servant.

 Crimes

 Modus operandi

 Eventually, the Schneiders decided that the quickest way to solve their financial issues was to start robbing people, with them devising a scheme to lure potential victims.
 This consisted of approaching women looking for work at employment offices and offering them bogus job positions with accommodation.
-The Schneiders usually targeted women who wanted work as maidservants and carried with them boxes containing their valuables and personal possessions.
+The Schneiders usually targeted women who wanted to work as maidservants and carried with them boxes containing their valuables and personal possessions.
 When successful, the pair would lure them to an isolated area where Franz would sexually assault them before the victim was beaten and strangled to death, either solely by Franz or sometimes with Rosalie's help.